Spagoooti/OverTheWire-Bandit/Bandit 3 -> 4.md

 1.)
 Ssh into the Bandit server and log in as bandit3. <br />
 2.)
 Search the home directory for a directory called "inhere". <br />
 3.)
 Change from the home directory to the "inhere" directory. <br />
 4.)
-Open the file names ".hidden" and save the password.
+Open the file named ".hidden" and save the password.
 # Solution
 1.) ssh bandit.labs.overthewire.org -p 2220 bandit3 <br />
 2.) ls -la <br />